-This aspect of Apple’s SWOT analysis identifies the biggest strengths that enable the company to overcome weaknesses, take advantage of opportunities, and withstand threats in its business environment.
+This aspect of the SWOT analysis framework identifies the strengths that enable the company to overcome weaknesses, take advantage of opportunities, and withstand threats in its business environment.
 These strengths are internal factors specific to the conditions within the business organization.
-In this case, the following are the most notable organizational strengths:
+In this case, the following are the most notable strengths of Apple Inc.:

 - High profit margins based on premium pricing

 - Effective rapid innovation processes based on a long history of technological innovation

 Apple is one of the most valuable and strongest brands in the world.
-This part of the SWOT analysis shows that the company is capable of introducing profitable new products, such as new lines of mobile devices, by virtue of its strong brand image.
+In the context of this SWOT analysis, the company is capable of introducing profitable new products, such as new lines of mobile devices, by virtue of its strong brand image.
 In addition, Apple’s marketing mix or 4P involves the premium pricing strategy, which comes with high profit margins.
 This internal strategic factor is a major strength because it maximizes profits, even when sales volumes are limited, such as in the case of MacBook laptops.
 Moreover, the generic competitive strategy and intensive growth strategies of Apple Inc. involve effective rapid innovation, which enables the business to keep abreast with the latest technologies to ensure competitive advantages.
 Based on this aspect of the SWOT analysis of Apple Inc., the company’s strengths are difficult to compete with, thereby supporting continued leadership in the global industry environment.

-In this aspect of Apple’s SWOT analysis, the emphasis is on the weaknesses or inadequacies of Apple and its technological product development and marketing capabilities.
+In this aspect of the SWOT analysis, the emphasis is on the weaknesses or inadequacies of Apple and its technological product development and marketing capabilities.
 Weaknesses are internal factors that are obstacles to business growth, with consideration for relative performances of other technology businesses.
 The following business weaknesses are the most notable in the case of Apple:

 - Limited distribution network for its goods